univention/univention-corporate-server/doc/architecture/services/portal.rst

 The :ref:`services-ucs-portal-back-end-user-identification` returns information about the user without data about the users' group memberships and nested groups.
-The group cache steps into this whole and provides a mapping for users to their groups.
+The group cache steps in and provides a mapping for users to their groups.

 Running the user's group resolution on the fly is an expensive operation especially for large environments.